v8/v8.dev/src/features/class-static-initializer-blocks.md

 description: 'JavaScript classes get dedicated syntax for static initialization.'
 tweet: '1376925666780798989'
 ---
-The new class static initializer block syntax lets developers gather code that should run once for a given class definition and put them in a single place.
+The new class static initialization block syntax lets developers gather code that should run once for a given class definition and put them in a single place.
 Consider the following example where a pseudo-random number generator uses a static block to initialize an entropy pool once, when the `class MyPRNG` definition is evaluated.

 ```js
 class MyPRNG {